Private Vs. Public Sector Procurement Practices

 The most basic distinction between private and public entities is ownership.
 The public sector is controlled by the government—both state and federal—while the private sector is headed by individuals that lead and manage corporations.
 The private sector encompasses all for-profit companies that are not owned or operated by the government.
 Because of this distinction of ownership, there comes many different practices and policies regarding the procurement process.

 Public sector organizations are run by a higher government entity.
 Everything that they do must be easily visible to the public eye.
-There must be a distinct audit trail, and all information should be open and accessible.
+There must be a distinct audit trail, with all information clear and accessible.

 Information such as a contract opportunity, contract award, pricing, and timing are all included in reports made at regular intervals.
-There must be equal opportunity provided by the government to each entity wishing to do business with them that meets the requirements.
-Bid openings are, therefore, public events
+There must be an equal opportunity provided by the government to each entity wishing to do business with them that meets the requirements.
+Bid openings are, therefore, public events.

 Private sector transparency is not as clear cut.
 While private entities do have complete visibility requirements placed upon them, private entities do not need to provide equal opportunities, and will often withhold information that is not necessary to the bidding suppliers.
 They do not reach out to every company, and they do not need to publish their contract awards in the same way that public entities do.

 Public Procurement Practices

 Because public entities are owned by the government, their main funding comes from tax revenue, fines, tariffs, etc. Funding is generated by the public, and their main concern is allocating money properly to public interests.